 '''

+send_pend

+Number of bytes waiting to be sent by the socket.

+send_max

+Size of the largest packet, in bytes, sent from the socket.

+send_oct

+Number of bytes sent from the socket.

 i() \rightarrow ok

 i(Proto :: socket_protocol()) -> ok

-i(X1 :: socket_protocol(), Fs :: [atom()]) -> ok
+i(X1 :: socket protocol(), Fs :: [atom()]) -> ok

 Lists all TCP, UDP and SCTP sockets, including those that the Erlang runtime system uses as well as those created

 by the application.

 The following options are available:

 port

 The internal index of the port.

 module

 The callback module of the socket.

 recv

 Number of bytes received by the socket.

 sent

 Number of bytes sent from the socket.

 owner

 The socket owner process.

 local_address

 The local address of the socket.

 foreign_address

 The address and port of the other end of the connection.

 state

 The connection state.

 type

 STREAM or DGRAM or SEQPACKET.

 info(Socket) -> Info

 Types:

 Socket = socket()

 Info = term()

-Produces a term containg miscellaneous information about a socket.
+Produces a term containing miscellaneous information about a socket.

+'''

+'''

 monitor(Socket) -> reference()

 Types:

-Socket = socket()

-Start monitor the socket Socket.

-If the monitored socket does not exist or when the monitor is triggered, a 'DOWN' message is sent that has the following

-pattern:

 '''